If you are a fan of Windows 8, Pinterest or Tumblr, you’re going to love Stack.

 Matrix comes with a unique home page style covered with tiles.
 When you hover your mouse over a particular tile, the rest of the tiles go dark to highlight the one your mouse is on.
 When you click on it, the tile expands to reveal more info about the product.
 You can close the expander by clicking out on the background.

 The theme comes with 6 post types: standard, gallery, audio, video, quote, and link.
 You also can adjust the size of the titles in the front page, choosing from large, medium, or small.
 The visual shortcode generator includes over 25 custom functions, and a contact form with jQuery validation is also built-in.
 Lastly, you also get Flex Slider 2, 10 color skins, 10 social icons, and a custom Twitter widget.

-Black Pearl is a fresh new theme with quite a lovely design.
+Black Pearl is a fresh new theme with a quite lovely design.

 When you hover your mouse over a featured post from the blog feed, the image slowly zooms in.
 Once you move the mouse back out, the image zooms back out at the same speed.
 It's quite an interesting feature.
 8 PSD files are included in the theme package, along with 11 custom widgets, and a contact form with PHP mailer and configuration scripts.
 16 animated social icons help connect your website to your social media.